-Ann Harrison is a business and science journalist based in San Francisco.
-In 1989 she began reporting for news organizations including Wired News, Fast Company, Business 2.0, Computerworld, Software Magazine, Agence France-Presse, Alternet, the San Francisco Bay Guardian, The Nation, and several National Public Radio member stations.
-After covering the first dot-com boom and several years of tech reporting, she joined the nonprofit technology company Benetech as Communications Director in 2006.
-She became a consultant in 2014 for the Human Rights Data Analysis Group.
-Ann has an MS in science reporting from the Columbia University School of Journalism.
-In 2007, she took on a new identity and began co-creating companies and organizations under the stage name Annie Oak.
-That same year, she founded the Women’s Visionary Congress and co-founded its nonprofit parent organization the Women’s Visionary Council.
-As a board member of the WVC, she signed the Statement on Open Science and Open Praxis.
-She created the Full Circle Tea House in 2011 which is now a collective.
-Annie is the co-founder of Take 3 Presents, a for-profit San Francisco-based event production company that produces immersive art experiences.
-A long-time public health activist, Annie develops risk reduction systems for event organizers and participants.
-She speaks frequently about risk reduction and consults for service organizations including the Zendo Project.
-She is a long-time resident and cultural participant of the San Francisco Haight-Ashbury neighborhood.
+Ann Harrison is a journalist based in San Francisco.
+She has covered business, science and politics for numerous news organizations including Wired News, Fast Company, Agence France-Presse and several National Public Radio member stations.
+After years as a technology reporter, Ann began writing about grey market economies, including cannabis producers.
+She has investigated police actions and federal court cases involving the war on drugs.
+In 2020, Ann began serving as an editor and reporter for Lucid News covering emerging businesses and research in the psychedelic industry.
+She has an MS in science reporting from the Columbia University School of Journalism.
+In 2007, Ann began co-creating companies and organizations under the name Annie Oak.
+She founded the Women’s Visionary Congress and co-founded its parent organization the Women’s Visionary Council, the first nonprofit for psychedelic women.
+She created the Full Circle Tea House to provide a quiet space for psychonauts at music festivals.
+Ann is also the co-founder of Take 3 Presents, a San Francisco-based event production company that produces immersive art experiences.
+A long-time public health activist, Ann develops risk reduction strategies for event organizers.
+She is a long-time resident of the San Francisco Haight-Ashbury neighborhood.